Dynamic Neighborhood Construction for Structured Large Discrete Action Spaces: Environments

 \section{Environments}

 \paragraph{Maze} Our implementation follows the implementation as described in \citet{chandak2019}.
 We set the episode length to \(150\) steps and provide a reward of \(-0.05\) for each move and \(100\) for reaching the target.
 The target, wall, and initial agent position follow the illustration in Figure~\ref{fig:maze}.
-Here, the red dot represents the agent with the actuators, the blue areas are walls which the agent cannot move through, and the yellow star is the target area.
+Here, the red dot represents the agent with the actuators, the grey areas are walls which the agent cannot move through, and the yellow star is the target area.
 The agent cannot move outside the boundaries of the maze.
 Whenever a wall or outside boundary is hit, the agent does not move and remains in the same state.
 Action noise was added to make the problem more challenging.
 On average \(10\%\) of the agent movements are distorted by a noise signal, making the agents' movements result in slightly displaced locations.

-\paragraph{Recommender} We base the recommender environment on the data provided in \cite{movielens2023}.
-We use the data file \path{movies.csv} -- which contains 62,424 lines each describing one movie -- to construct a feature vector per movie as follows.
-First, we vectorize the list of movies based on their genre description using a combined \textit{term-frequency} (tf) and \textit{inverse-document-frequency} (idf) vectorizer \citep[cf.][]{sklearn2023}.
-This results in a $62,424\times 23$ matrix, denoted by $\boldsymbol{T}^{\mathrm{tf-idf}} \in \mathbb{R}^{62,424\times 23}$, where each row is one movie feature vector and contains 23 features.
-Second, as the resulting matrix contains several duplicates, i.e., movies with the exact same combination of features, we retrieve only unique feature vectors resulting in a reduced $\boldsymbol{T}^{\mathrm{tf-idf}} \in \mathbb{R}^{1639\times 23}$ matrix with shape $1,639 \times 23$.
-Third, we base the conditional probability of a customer picking movie $j$ if the last movie picked was $i$ on the cosine similarity of both movies' feature vectors.
-Cosine similarity \(S_{ij}\) between two movies \(i\) and \(j\) is computed as follows
+In Figure \ref{fig:maze_teleport} we report the variation of the maze environment, wherein the agent starts in the lower right corner, receives a reward of +100 when reaching the target, a reward of -0.05 for each step, and a reward of -20 when entering the teleporting tile (grey rectangle in the middle).
+When entering the teleporting tile the agent's position is reset to the lower right corner.
+This environment has the same action noise as in the original maze environment.